 - Job market and vacancies Expand / Collapse

-There are nearly 5,000 neonatal nurses in today’s NHS workforce but there is still a shortage.
+There are estimated to be over 5,000 neonatal nurses in today’s NHS workforce.
 The role is currently on the UK national shortage occupational list and job opportunities will continue to grow.
 Most NHS organisations advertise their job and apprenticeship vacancies on NHS Jobs, including those who run NHS services.
 Some advertise on their own websites.
 You can find a list of NHS organisations at NHS Choices.

 If you're applying for a role either directly in the NHS or in an organisation that provides NHS services, you'll be asked to show how you think the values of the NHS Constitution apply in your everyday work.
 Find out more about NHS values.